Working with Docker Images – How to Build Docker Images

-In the previous article, we got to know how to work with Docker containers; covered important commands we use to get the things done from Docker containers.
+In our previous article, we got to know how to work with Docker containers; covered important commands we use to get the things done from Docker containers.
 As you already know, Docker images are the basis of containers, whenever we launch a container Docker will try to use images that are stored locally on your host; and if it is not found, it will download images from Docker public registry.

 In this article, we will be looking at managing the Docker images, creating our images and upload them to Docker Hub Registry.

-Managing Docker Images:
+Managing Docker Images

 As said earlier, Docker downloads the images from Docker public registry in the case of nonavailability of Docker image on the local host.
 It is now better to look what are the images available locally on the host.